kellifeeser/ksu-paired-amplicon-workflow/docs/github_AlphaBetaGamma_BySite.md

 \
 \

 [Impact of site on explainable variability of beta dispersions:]{.underline}

 Permuted $F$ = 68.943\

 Calculated $R^2$ = 0.758\
 \

+Site had a very large influence on fungal community variance, explaining a calculated 75.8% of the beta dispersion variability (permuted $F$ = 68.943).
+\

 [**Post-hoc: compute Tukey HSD**]{.underline}\